 Smart sensors are becoming increasingly important to support applications such as autonomous driving, indoor monitoring, gesture or motion recognition and site surveillance, to name a few.
 The general approach for these applications is to rely on identical or heterogeneous sensors for detection, tracking and classification and to fuse the information at different levels to improve the accuracy and reliability of the information.
-IMEC has started several years ago the development of mm-wave radars in the E-band for such applications and is constantly improving them and also plans to develop radars at frequencies higher than 100GHz.
+IMEC has started several years ago the development of mm-wave radars in the E-band for such applications and is constantly improving them and also develops radars at frequencies higher than 100GHz.

 In order to bring these radars closer to the applications and to make them smarter, imec is looking for a creative, autonomous and highly skilled PhD candidate who will develop algorithms in the following areas:

 - Feature extraction and classification of high range resolution and micro-Doppler radar signatures and from cameras;